Master Subscription Agreement

 CUSTOMER IS RESPONSIBLE FOR CAREFULLY READING THE TERMS OF THIS AGREEMENT BEFORE SIGNING AN ORDER FORM THAT REFERENCES THIS AGREEMENT, CLICKING “ACCEPT” AND/OR ACCESSING OR USING ANY SERVICES OF VENDOR.
 BY (AS APPLICABLE) SIGNING A SERVICE ORDER THAT REFERENCES THIS AGREEMENT, CLICKING “ACCEPT” AND/OR ACCESSING OR USING SUCH SERVICES, CUSTOMER CONFIRMS THAT CUSTOMER HAS READ, ACCEPTS AND AGREES TO THE TERMS OF THIS AGREEMENT.
 IF THE INDIVIDUAL SIGNING AN ORDER FORM THAT REFERENCES THIS AGREEMENT, CLICKING “ACCEPT” AND/OR ACCESSING OR USING ANY SERVICES OF VENDOR IS DOING SO ON BEHALF OF CUSTOMER, SUCH INDIVIDUAL REPRESENTS AND WARRANTS TO HAVE THE AUTHORITY TO BIND CUSTOMER AND ITS AFFILIATES TO THE TERMS OF THIS AGREEMENT.
 NOTWITHSTANDING ANY DIFFERENT OR ADDITIONAL TERMS CUSTOMER MAY REFERENCE OR PROVIDE, VENDOR’S OFFER OR ACCEPTANCE (AS APPLICABLE) TO ENTER INTO AN AGREEMENT WITH CUSTOMER WITH RESPECT TO THE SERVICES IS EXPRESSLY LIMITED TO THIS AGREEMENT AND CONDITIONED ON CUSTOMER’S ASSENT HERETO.

-The terms and conditions of this Agreement shall govern the Services, including any trial period, to be provided by Vendor under any Order Form submitted by Customer and accepted by Vendor, as though the provisions of this Agreement were set forth in their entirety within such Order Form, and so that each Order Form and this Agreement shall be considered one, fully integrated document and agreement, and supersede any prior proposal, representation, or understanding between the parties.
+The terms and conditions of this Agreement shall govern the Services to be provided by Vendor under any Order Form submitted by Customer and accepted by Vendor, as though the provisions of this Agreement were set forth in their entirety within such Order Form, and so that each Order Form and this Agreement shall be considered one, fully integrated document and agreement, and supersede any prior proposal, representation, or understanding between the parties.
 If a term in an Order Form conflicts with a term in this Agreement, the provisions of this Agreement will prevail unless the Order Form specifically states that the term in the Order Form will prevail.
 The term “Vendor” shall include any third parties which are providing third party services identified in an applicable Order Form.

 1. Vendor Products and Services

 1.2 General Restrictions.
-Customer shall not: (a) rent, lease, copy, provide access to or sublicense Vendor Products to a third party or use Vendor Products to provide a service to a third party, (b) reverse engineer, decompile, disassemble, or otherwise seek to obtain the source code or APIs to Vendor Products, except to the extent expressly permitted by applicable law (and then only upon advance notice to Vendor), (c) modify any Vendor Product or any Documentation, or create any derivative product from any of the foregoing, (d) remove or obscure any product identification, proprietary, copyright or other notices contained in Vendor Products (including any reports or data printed from Vendor Products), (e) incorporate the Vendor Products into any other offering (whether software as a service or otherwise), (f) publicly disseminate information or analysis regarding the performance of Vendor Products, (g) make the Vendor Products or Hosting Services available to anyone other than Permitted Users, (h) use the Vendor Products or Hosting Services to store or transmit infringing, libelous, or otherwise unlawful or tortious material, or to store or transmit material in violation of third party privacy rights, (i) use the Vendor Products or Hosting Services to store or transmit viruses, worms, time bombs, Trojan horses and other harmful or malicious code, files, scripts, agents or programs, (j) interfere with or disrupt the integrity or performance of the Vendor Products or Hosting Services or third party data contained therein, (k) attempt to gain unauthorized access to the Vendor Products or Hosting Services or their related systems or networks, (l) create, or instruct or authorize any third party to create, derivate works based on the Vendor Products, except as specifically authorized herein, (m) copy, frame or mirror any part or content of the Hosting Services of Vendor Products, other than copying or framing on Customer’s own intranets or otherwise for Customer’s own internal business purposes, or (n) access, or instruct or authorize any third party to access, the Hosting Services or Vendor Product in order to build a competitive product or service, or copy any features, functions or graphics of the Vendor Product.
+Customer shall not: (a) rent, lease, copy, provide access to or sublicense Vendor Products to a third party or use Vendor Products to provide a service to a third party, (b) reverse engineer, decompile, disassemble, or otherwise seek to obtain the source code or APIs to Vendor Products, except to the extent expressly permitted by applicable law (and then only upon advance notice to Vendor), (c) modify any Vendor Product or any Documentation, or create any derivative product from any of the foregoing, (d) remove or obscure any product identification, proprietary, copyright or other notices contained in Vendor Products (including any reports or data printed from Vendor Products), (e) incorporate the Vendor Products into any other offering (whether software as a service or otherwise), (f) publicly disseminate information or analysis regarding the performance of Vendor Products, (g) make the Vendor Products or Hosting Services available to anyone other than Permitted Users, (h) use the Vendor Products or Hosting Services to store or transmit infringing, libelous, or otherwise unlawful or tortious material, or to store or transmit material in violation of third party privacy rights, (i) use the Vendor Products or Hosting Services to store or transmit viruses, worms, time bombs, Trojan horses and other harmful or malicious code, files, scripts, agents or programs, (j) interfere with or disrupt the integrity or performance of the Vendor Products or Hosting Services or third party data contained therein, (k) attempt to gain unauthorized access to the Vendor Products or Hosting Services or their related systems or networks, (l) create, instruct, or authorize any third party to create, derivate works based on the Vendor Products, except as specifically authorized herein, (m) copy, frame or mirror any part or content of the Hosting Services of Vendor Products, other than copying or framing on Customer’s own intranets or otherwise for Customer’s own internal business purposes, or (n) access, instruct, or authorize any third party to access, the Hosting Services or Vendor Product in order to build a competitive product or service, or copy any features, functions or graphics of the Vendor Product.

 1.3 Security.
 Customer may access and use Vendor Products solely for its own benefit and only in accordance with the terms and conditions of this Agreement, the Service Description, and the end user technical documentation provided with the Vendor Products (“Documentation”) and any scope of use restrictions designated in the applicable Order Form.
 Use of and access to Vendor Products, in whole or in part, is permitted to those persons designated by Customer pursuant to the applicable Order Form and terms of this Agreement (“Permitted Users”).
 User ID, passwords and other credentials for Permitted Users (“Login Credentials”) that are provided to or generated by Customer for Permitted Users to access Vendor Products on Vendor’s systems shall be maintained in strict confidence as Confidential Information (as defined herein) by Customer and Customer shall require that all Permitted Users keep applicable Login Credentials strictly confidential and not share such information with any unauthorized person.
 Customer shall be responsible for any and all actions taken using any Login Credentials associated with Customer’s account and shall immediately notify the Vendor of any unauthorized use of the Login Credentials associated with Customer’s account, breach of security, or loss or theft of Login Credentials.
 Customer acknowledges that while the security of Customer’s account will be maintained through the use of Login Credentials, it is possible for Customer’s account to be accessed by unauthorized third parties via communication between Customer and Vendor using the internet, other network communications, facilities, telephone, or other electronic means.
 Customer may permit its independent contractors and consultants who are not competitors of Vendor (“Contractors”) and Affiliates (as defined below) to serve as Permitted Users, provided Customer remains responsible for compliance by each such Contractor or Affiliate with all of the terms and conditions of this Agreement and any such use of Vendor Products by such Contractor or Affiliate is for the sole benefit of Customer.
 “Affiliate” means any entity under the control of Customer where “control” means ownership of or the right to control greater than 50% of the voting securities of such entity.
 The Affiliate rights granted in this section shall not apply to any “enterprise wide” licenses unless Affiliate usage is designated in the applicable Order Form.